SAP/sap-btp-service-operator/README.md

 ### Credentials as JSON Object
 To show credentials returned from the broker as a JSON object, add 'secretKey: your-secret-value' to the binding spec.

-your-secret-vaue will become a JSON object that contains credentials and service instance info remains presented as key-value pairs.
+your-secret-vaue will be a key for a value in JSON format that contains credentials while service instance info remains presented in key-value pairs.
 ```bash
 #Credentials
 your-secret-value: